-There were no changes in the Company's approach to capital management during the period and no restrictions.
+There were no changes in the Company's approach to capital management during the period and there were no externally imposed restrictions.

 Classification of financial instruments

 The following financial assets and liabilities are classified under Amortized cost: cash and cash equivalents, reclamation deposit, accounts payable and accrued liabilities, and government loan payable.